skttl/konstrukt-documentation/areas/trees.md

 #### **AddCollection&lt;TEntityType&gt;(Lambda idFieldExpression, string nameSingular, string namePlural, string description, Lambda collectionConfig = null) : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**

 Adds a collection to the current tree with the given names and description and default icons.
 An ID property accessor expression is required so that Konstrukt knows which property is the ID property.
-See the [Collections API documentation](../collections/overview.md) for more info.
+See the [Collections documentation](../collections/overview.md) for more info.

 ```csharp
 // Example